 New Year’s Resolutions for Highly Sensitive People

-1. I resolve to choose to see my needs as valid rather than as burdensome or inconvenient to others.
+1. I resolve to start seeing my needs as valid rather than as burdensome or inconvenient.

-But then you end up burned out and exhausted, with your own needs constantly overlooked.
+But then you end up burned out and exhausted, your needs and desires unfulfilled.

-In 2019, resolve to see your needs as valid — just as valid as anyone else’s.
-Saying yes to others can sometimes mean saying no to yourself.
-Use simple, non-confrontational methods to speak up for yourself, like simply being open and honest about your needs or explaining why you have a certain boundary or limit.
-Often, this will soften people, and they’ll be happy to accommodate your preferences.
+In 2020, resolve to see your needs as valid — just as valid as those of anyone else.
+Saying yes to others sometimes means saying no to yourself.
+Use simple, non-confrontational methods to speak up for yourself, like simply being open and honest about what you want, or explaining why you have a certain boundary or limit.

 Here are some more ideas on how to say no and set boundaries as a highly sensitive person.